rsorkin1106/External-Pager/README.md

 extern page_table_t *page_table_base_register;
 ```
 ## 3. How to use
 Here is an example application program that uses the external pager.
+This file (testExample.cpp) is also included in the repo:

 ```
 #include <iostream>
 #include <cstring>